 And the Supreme Being also allows us to make other choices - each typically stemming from this ultimate choice.

 This is the design of both the spiritual realm and the physical world.
 But the physical world is especially a place of choice: It is that place where are constantly being presented with choices.

 But it is also a world where there are consequences for every choice we make.
 This is because the physical world is also a place of learning.

 We might compare it to a child's bedroom.
 Everything in the child's bedroom was put in there by the parents.
 They also own the house.
 But this doesn't remove the freedom of the child from choosing which toy to play with.
 It also does not restrict the child from choosing to obey or rebel against his parents.
 The child can choose to rebel against the parents and rip everything up if he wants.
 Or he might just be a good boy and do what he is told.

 These choices are up to the child.
 The parents cannot take the child's freedom of choice away.
 They might own the house and control what is in the house.
 But the child still has the freedom of choice within that house.

 In the same way, the Supreme Being gives us certain freedoms to make choices.
 These are our choices to make.
 This doesn't mean He gives up control.
-He grants the freedom because this is necessary in order to enjoy exchanging love.
+Rather, He grants us freedom because this is necessary in order to enjoy exchanging love.

 If we choose to partake in our natural loving relationship with the Supreme Being this is pleasing to the Supreme Being.
 If we rebel against Him and choose to forget Him, it is not pleasing to Him.
 Why not?